 This course focuses specifically on an introduction to the classification of disorders of childhood and adolescence and the treatment approaches that currently are available.
 Knowledge students obtain in PSY 314 is essential for understanding the etiology and manifestation of these disorders, as well as the impact on the individual, family and society.
 Current field research and case studies will be used.
 Offered as needed.

 This course focuses on psychological development from infancy through late childhood.
 Research and theoretical perspectives will be used to help students understand contemporary issues and themes central to childhood development, including: biological, cognitive, and social-emotional characteristics of development and the interplay between them.

 Adolescence is a fascinating time of life because of the many psychological and physical changes that occur, as well as the cultural and historical issues surrounding these changes.
-This course focuses on psychological development from pre-adolescence through emerging adulthood.
-Research and theoretical perspectives will be used to help students understand contemporary issues central to adolescence, including: puberty, cognition, morality, identity, relationships, sexuality, school, work, culture, and challenges faced by adolescents.
+This course focuses on psychological development from pre-adolescence through adolescence and into emerging adulthood.
+Research and theoretical perspectives will be used to help students understand contemporary issues and themes central to adolescent development, including: puberty, cognition, morality, identity, relationships, sexuality, school, work, culture, and challenges faced by adolescents and emerging adults.
 Adolescence will be discussed both as a distinct stage of life, and as an integral component of development across the life span.

 Select two of the following: